1804 dollar: Numismatic interest

 Collectors first became aware of the existence of the 1804 dollar in 1842, when a pantograph reproduction of one specimen was featured in A Manual of Gold and Silver Coins of All Nations, a work authored by Mint employees Jacob R. Eckfeldt and William DuBois.
 The first private collector to obtain an example was Matthew A. Stickney, who acquired the coin from the Mint on May 9, 1843, by trading certain rare coins from his collection, including a unique early United States Immune Columbia coin struck in gold.
 Interest in coin collecting and the 1804 dollars began increasing, and by 1860, the dollars saw extensive coverage by numismatists.
 In 1885, auctioneer W.E.
 Woodward described the 1804 dollar as "the king of coins", a moniker which it maintains today.
 Numismatic historian Q. David Bowers asserts that the 1804 dollar has attracted more attention than any other coin.
-All fifteen extant specimens are acknowledged and studied by numismatists.
+All sixteen extant specimens are acknowledged and studied by numismatists.
 They are identified by nicknames based on prominent owners, or the first individuals known to have possessed the coins.

 At the 1962 American Numismatic Association convention, British numismatist David B. Spink announced that he was in possession of a theretofore unknown 1804 dollar specimen.
 The coin was housed in a yellow leather case embossed with an eagle and other ornamentation, conforming to the description of that made for the King of Siam.
 The set consisted of a half cent, cent, dime, quarter, half dollar, dollar, quarter eagle, half eagle and eagle.
 As all of the coins in the set were dated 1834 with the exception of the dollar and eagle, it provided the first definitive proof that an 1804 dollar was included in the diplomatic presentation sets.
 According to Spink, the set was offered to him by two women whom he believed were descendants of Anna Leonowens, tutor of the children of Rama IV (half-brother and heir of Rama III) and fictionalized protagonist of the Rodgers and Hammerstein musical The King and I.

+Since the discovery of the "King of Siam" specimen in 1962, it was widely understood in the numismatic world that that there were fifteen 1804 dollars.
+However, in 2025, numismatic auction house Stack's Bowers Galleries announced that an unknown Class III 1804 dollar had been consigned for auction, having previously been in the private collection of James A. Stack, Sr. An obscure collector, Stack had acquired many rare and notable coins before his death in 1951, such as the 1933 double eagle, and pieces in his collection have been sold slowly since his death.